Key Takeaways

 HubSpot also increases its pricing regularly.
 Many users saw around 5x-20x the cost in 2024 for the same features.

 Yes, HubSpot plans follow a tier-based pricing for marketing contacts.
 This means you keep paying more as your contacts grow.
 For example, the HubSpot Marketing Hub starts at $15/month for 1,000 contacts.
-Then, HubSpot charges as per this tiered pricing shown below:
+Then, HubSpot charges as per a tiered pricing.

 Compare this with EngageBay’s Pro plan, which offers unlimited contacts for $110.39/month.
 That’s because EngageBay is designed for small businesses and startups.